DarkJak77/mangaworld_manager/README.md

 * HOW TO - OPTION
 > Simple: the options.

-## Known Bugs
+## REQUEST
 - ITA -
-* LOGIN (LINUX)
-> Vi è l'impossibilità di collegare o creare un account.
+> Per qualsiasi richiesta sono a disposizione.

 - ENG -
-* LOGIN (LINUX)
-> There is an inability to link or create an account.
+> For any request I am available.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)